paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 dic[ENG]['courage']['2-contrary'] and the result is: 'cowardice'.

 ## Corpus generator
 This tool can be used to prepare training data.
-It allows the design prompts and completions for fine-tuning.
+It allows the design of prompts and completions for fine-tuning.

 The corpus genrator is also a citation generator.
 It allows to create:
 * a set of citations based on the taxonomy of concepts